 Checkups may include careful physical exams, blood tests, and other tests as needed.
 A benefit of follow-up care is that it gives you a chance to discuss questions and concerns that can arise.

 Treatment of CLL is not expected to cure the disease.
 This means that even if there are no signs of leukemia after treatment (known as a complete remission), the leukemia is likely to come back again (recur) at some point.
-Further treatment will depend on what treatments you've had before, how long it's been since treatment, and your health.
+Further treatment will depend on what treatments you've had before, how long it's been since treatment, and your overall health.
 For more information on how recurrent CLL is treated, see the section called "How is chronic lymphocytic leukemia treated?"
 For more general information on dealing with a recurrence, see When Your Cancer Comes Back: Cancer Recurrence.
-You can get this document by calling 1-800-227-2345 or you can read it on cancer.org.

 It is important to keep health insurance.
 Tests and doctor visits cost a lot, and even though no one wants to think of their cancer coming back, this could happen.

 Most people with CLL do not have normally functioning immune systems, which may raise their risk for certain infections.
 Some treatments for CLL, such as alemtuzumab (Campath) and many chemotherapy drugs, may also raise this risk.
 Your doctor may recommend vaccines or other medicines to help prevent or control certain infections.

 People with CLL are also at increased risk of developing a second cancer.
 At least some of this increased risk may be due to the effects of CLL on the immune system.
 Treatments for CLL may also raise the risk of some cancers.
 The most common second cancers in people with CLL are skin and lung cancers, although other types of leukemia, lymphoma, and other blood cancers are also possible.
 It is important to be aware of this increased risk and to report any possible symptoms to your doctor right away.